Procore vs Buildertrend: which platform fits your projects in 2026

 - 4Neither platform is primarily a plan markup tool — both include plan viewing as part of a larger platform.

 The feature sets reflect these different audiences.
-Procore offers robust document management, drawing versioning, RFI workflows, submittal tracking, quality and safety inspections, financial management with cost codes and change orders, and a large integration marketplace.
+Procore covers document management, drawing versioning, RFI workflows, submittal tracking, quality and safety inspections, financial management with cost codes and change orders, and a large integration marketplace.
 Buildertrend offers client-facing portals where homeowners can view schedules, make selections, approve change orders, and communicate with their builder.
 Both include plan viewing, but neither is primarily a plan markup tool.

 The decision usually comes down to project type more than preference.
 If you build commercial projects with formal submittal and RFI processes, multiple primes, and complex cost tracking, Procore is designed for that workflow.
 If you build custom homes and need to manage the client relationship from lead through warranty with a homeowner portal, Buildertrend addresses that need.
 Trying to force either tool into the other market is possible but awkward.